DETAILED ACTION

 The claim recites a series of steps or acts, including treating a subject suffering from cancer.
 Thus, the claim is directed to a process, which is one of the statutory categories of invention (Step 1: YES).

-Claim 1 recites “comparing the concentration of the signature compound with a reference for the concentration of the signature compound in an individual who does not suffer from the cancer, wherein an increase or a decrease in the concentration of the signature compound compared to the reference, …”.
-Therefore, the claim is directed towards an abstract idea, and more specifically to the abstract idea group of a math or mental process since claim 1 relates to using a math or mental process to “ compare the concentration of the signature compound with a reference for the concentration of the signature compound in an individual who does not suffer from the cancer, wherein an increase or a decrease in the concentration of the signature compound compared to the reference, indicates that the subject is suffering from the cancer”.
+Claim 1 recites “…if there is an increase in the concentration of the signature compound detected in the bodily sample from the test subject relative to a reference for the concentration of the signature compound”.
+Therefore, the claim is directed towards an abstract idea, and more specifically to the abstract idea group of a math or mental process since claim 1 relates to using a math or mental process to “determine if there is an increase in the concentration of the signature compound detected in the bodily sample from the test subject relative to a reference for the concentration of the signature compound”.
 (Step 2A, Prong 1: YES).

 This judicial exception is not integrated into a practical application.
 In particular, the claim recites ‘additional elements’ which are the steps performed before and after the recited abstract ideas.
 However, the steps before the abstract ideas are performed in order to gather data necessary to perform the determination step.
 Thus, these steps do not add a meaningful limitation since these steps are insignificant pre-solution activity.

-In addition, the steps of detecting, in a bodily sample from a test subject, the concentration of a signature compound are recited at a high level of generality that that they amount to mere data gathering (insignificant extra-solution activity).
+It appears that the steps of “providing a composition to a test subject…” and “detecting, in a bodily sample from a test subject, the concentration of a signature compound…” are recited at a high level of generality that that they amount to mere data gathering (insignificant extra-solution activity).
 See MPEP 2106.05(g).

-While “administering a therapeutic agent capable of treating the cancer…” takes place, this step is recited at a high degree of generality and is not particular and amounts to mere instructions to only “applying” the abstract idea.
+In addition, while the step of “administering a therapeutic agent to the test subject” takes place, this step is recited at a high degree of generality and is not particular and amounts to mere instructions to only “applying” the abstract idea.
 See MPEP 2105.05(f).

 Furthermore, the courts have found that limitations adding insignificant extrasolution activity to the judicial exception, such as mere data gathering in conjunction with a law of nature or abstract idea, are limitations found not to be enough to qualify as ‘significantly more’ when recited in a claim with a judicial exception (see the 2014 Interim Guidance on Patent Subject Matter Eligibility of the Federal Register dated December 16, 2014; and MPEP 2106.05(I)(A)).
 Note that mere data gathering is not significantly more than the abstract idea.
 See MPEP 2106.05(g).